 Since 1996: Pioneers in Digital Publishing Clocktower Books launched in 1996 as Clocktower Fiction, the world's first online digital download publisher of book-length, proprietary (not public domain) novels (interpolating from timelines, like this one, which is missing some important milestones including our own launch).
 We were pioneers during the halcyon genesis days of the World Wide Web, when digital publishing was as yet virgin territory, and wide open to innovation.
 We were first in history to release entire proprietary novels (in weekly serial chapters, 1996-1997) namely Heartbreaker (SF) and Neon Blue (Suspense), both by John Argo.
 You can find us mentioned long ago on the Wayback Machine and elsewhere.
 For a decade, we published what was then the acclaimed (Web's oldest), professional digital SF/F/H magazine (Deep Outside/Far Sector SFFH).
 We continue to innovate with the same exciting view of the future.

 Read-a-Latte.
 Real e-books are the best deal in town!
 Buy a John Argo or similar e-book for only the price of a latte, but get many more hours of enjoyment.
 We offer value at a price that is reasonable and you can afford.
-Our authors are all professionals with years of experience, and most have Master's and Ph.D. level degrees.
+Our authors are all professionals with years of experience, and many have Master's and Ph.D. level degrees.
 Lose yourself in a Clocktower Books story, and put yourself right here in San Diego on a wonderful beach like our friend with the white hat.
 That window is for looking into magic worlds of imagination and escape.

 About Clocktower Books